 Iowa City is a center for art, culture, education and recreation.
-It boasts a vibrant, bike- and pedestrian-friendly downtown with many bars, restaurants, boutique shops and a legendary independent bookstore.
-Home to the University of Iowa, world-class healthcare, and a blend of new urban and historic neighborhoods with engaged residents from all over the world, the whole city has an entrepreneurial spirit that turns creative ideas into action.
+It boasts a vibrant, bike- and pedestrian-friendly downtown with many bars, restaurants, boutique shops a blend of new urban and historic neighborhoods.
+Home of the University of Iowa and a rich literary heritage, the city continues to be recognized on a national scale.

 A Collection of Curious Communities